polyaxon/polyaxon/site/docs/intro/k8s-guides/security-context.md

 ## Overview

-By default, Polyaxon operations run without security context, and pods run as root.
+By default, Polyaxon operations run without a security context, and pods run as root.
 Sometimes you might even need to run pods with privileged security, for examples the `dockerizer` component.

 ## Usage